What is emergency contraception (EC)?

 Emergency contraceptive pills

 For ECPs, nausea and vomiting may occur and your period may not occur when you expect it.
 Taking a medication like Gravol® at least 30 minutes before you take the ECP may help to prevent stomach upset.
-If you vomit within 1 hour of taking the ECP, you need to take another dose.
+If you vomit within 2 hours of taking the progestin only ECP, contact your health care provider because you may need to take another dose.
+If you vomit within 3 hours of taking the ulipristal ECP, another dose will need to be taken.
 Less common side effects of ECPs may include abdominal pain or cramps, headache, dizziness, fatigue, breast tenderness and spotting or bleeding in the week or month after treatment.

 If you are already pregnant, ECPs will not interrupt the pregnancy or put the fetus at risk.

-Side effects of an IUD can include pain or cramping, and bleeding.
+A copper IUD is a very effective EC and can provide long-term contraception at a low cost.
+Side effects of an IUD can include pain or cramping after putting it in, infection, a chance that it comes out or perforates the uterus, or more painful or heavier periods.
 If you choose to have an IUD inserted, your health care provider will discuss this with you.

 Can anyone use emergency contraception?